 PDF handles strict legal and financial security requirements.
 You can encrypt the file heavily.
 You can set specific password protections to stop people from printing physical copies or copying your text blocks to their clipboard.

 PDF commonly supports digital signature workflows and is widely used for signed documents.
-DOCX files are easier to edit, which can make them less suitable for final contracts.
+DOCX files are easier to edit, which makes them unsuitable for final contracts.
+They offer very little control over distribution.

-It offers very little control over distribution.
 There is also a metadata risk.
 If you forget to turn off track changes before sending a DOCX, the client can sometimes see the hidden comments and deleted text you thought you removed.

 PDF vs DOCX for Different Use Cases